 Located between Montana and Wyoming, spanning 150 miles long and 75 miles wide, the Absaroka Range is a collection of 399 named peaks, the highest being Granite Peak at 12,776 feet.

-A number of peaks in Absaroka Range are elevated at 12,000 feet.
+A number of peaks in the Absaroka Range are elevated at 12,000 feet.
 Volcanic in origin, the range is one of the most mountainous terrains in Western Wyoming.

 Quick Facts On Absaroka Range: